TykTechnologies/tyk-docs/tyk-docs/content/tyk-apis.md

 ## Tyk Enterprise

-Access detailed documentation to understand the full capabilities of Tyk products.
-Our documentation provides all the information you need to integrate Tyk Management APIs seamlessly into your projects.
+Here you can access detailed documentation enabling you to unlock the full capabilities of Tyk's enterprise products.
+This API documentation provides all the information you need to integrate Tyk Management APIs seamlessly into your projects.

 {{< grid >}}